Title and statement of responsibility area

 Inventory available.
 PDF document attached.

-Oversize materials originally stored on shelves (ex.
+Oversize materials originally stored on shelves (PDF page 100 to 105, ex.
 A x B 5-1) have been rehoused into boxes (ex.
 Box 241).
 Refer to PDF page 106 to 111 for current location information.

 Unprocessed microfilm reels will be added to the fonds when they have been processed.